Sharing the Same Expectations in Marriage: Is it important?

 So the question is; is it important to have the same expectations in marriage?
 How to handle unmet expectations in marriage?

 The answer to this age-old question put simply is very complicated.
 Many argue that two people who don’t share the same view cannot be compatible in the long term; while some say otherwise with their own marriages as solid proof.
-The truth is, life isn’t this or that; it’s a delicate mesh of both.
+The truth is, life isn’t this or that; it’s a delicate mess of both.
 Let me elaborate.

 Why sharing the same expectations is important

 Before we look at the other side of this, we must understand that when two people decide they want to spend their lives together, they must have some level of understanding along with healthy relationship expectations.
 This means that for many things, they share the same realistic marriage expectations.
 So, in essence, some expectations in a marriage are important.

 Sharing what are healthy expectations in a marriage is important because they have numerous, important benefits.
 When you and your partner have a similar way of looking at life and expect the same things from each other, you respect each other more, and your interactions become more loving.

 The crucial thing here is that expectations in marriage should evolve as your relationship with your spouse does as well; you change as you grow together; if you have the same expectations as before, that is where the problem starts.